Dame121/AI-Image-Generator/README.md

    - Paste your access token when prompted.

 9. **Request Access to High End Models**
-   - Some mode;s require you accept their license agreements.
-If you plan to use the newest stable diffusion model you must accept the license [here](https://huggingface.co/stabilityai/stable-diffusion-3.5-large).
+   - Some models require you to accept their license agreements.
+If you plan to use the newest stable diffusion model, you must accept the license [here](https://huggingface.co/stabilityai/stable-diffusion-3.5-large).

 10. **Choose the Script to Run**:
    - You can choose to run either `2-1.py` or `3-5.py`:
-     - `2-1.py`: Suitable for most systems.
+     - `2-1.py`: Suitable for most systems (modified version).
      - `3-5.py`: Requires a high-end GPU and takes nearly 50 times longer to run.

-## Conclusion

-Follow these steps to successfully set up and run the AI image generation program.
-If you encounter any issues, please refer to the documentation or open an issue in the repository.
+---

+### About the Project

+This AI Image Generation program uses Stable Diffusion to generate images from text prompts.
+The project was originally created by *TechWithTim* (YouTube channel) and has been cloned and modified to improve the functionality of the `2-1.py` model.

+---

+### Summary of Changes

+- I made adjustments to the `2-1.py` model code, which includes [briefly describe the changes you made here].

+---

+Feel free to update the "Summary of Changes" section with more specific details about the modifications you've made to the code.

+Let me know if you'd like further tweaks!